Triangular Automata: The 256 Elementary Cellular Automata of the 2D Plane: Implementation

 \subsection{Growing the triangular grid}

 As mentioned in \textit{Section \ref{introduction}}, the grid will be grown from a single cell by adding layers.
-The cells will be ordered counterclockwise, with the first vertex of each new layer placed on the south-east diagonal (see \textit{Figure \ref{fig:cell-ordering}}).
+The cells will be ordered counterclockwise, with the first vertex of each new layer placed on the southeast diagonal (see \textit{Figure \ref{fig:cell-ordering}}).

-This is done with a precursor of the adjacency matrix called the \textbf{grid matrix} $\mathcal{G}$.
-Up to the third layer, the grid matrix is better hand-coded.
+This is done by using a precursor of the adjacency matrix called the \textbf{grid matrix} $\mathcal{G}$.
+For the first three layers, the grid matrix is best hand-coded.
 The third matrix $\mathcal{G}_3$ can be seen in \textit{Figure \ref{fig:grid-matrix}}.
 The subsequent layers will follow a repeating pattern.

-Each layer consists in a sub-matrix and the grid matrix will be :
+Each layer consists of a submatrix and the grid matrix will be :